 The taste of peppermint, the look of lights strung on houses, the smell of pine, and the sound of Christmas music — these are things people associate with end-of-the-year holidays.

 When you listen to popular Christmas songs, your mind starts recalling those happy memories associated with holidays.
-Some studies show that listening to joyful music can have a positive effect on your demeanor.
+Some studies show that listening to joyful music can positively affect your demeanor.

 UCS: Meat